Battle of the Assunpink Creek: Casualties

 Casualty estimates are widely divergent.
-Howard Peckham records the fighting on January 2 as two separate engagements, both of which he categorizes as "skirmishes".
+Howard Peckham records the fighting on January 2 as two separate engagements, which he categorizes as "skirmishes".
 In the first, at Five Mile Run, he gives no American losses.
 In the second, at Stockton Hollow, he gives the American casualties as 6 killed, 10 wounded and 1 deserted.
 William S. Stryker, on the other hand, gives the entire American loss on January 2 as 1 killed and 6 wounded, while David Hackett Fischer says that they had 100 killed and wounded.

 Peckham gives the British losses at Five Mile Run as 1 Hessian killed and those for Stockton Hollow as "at least" 10 killed, 20 wounded and 25 captured.
 Edward J. Lowell gives the Hessian losses on January 2 as 4 killed and 11 wounded.
 David Hackett Fischer gives the British casualties as 365 killed, wounded or captured.

 Aftermath

-By morning of January 3, Washington had reached Princeton.
-After a brief battle, the British there were decisively defeated, and a substantial number of the garrison under command of Mawhood was captured.
-With their third defeat in ten days, Cornwallis' superior, General William Howe, ordered the army to withdraw from southern New Jersey and most of the way back to New York.
+By the morning of January 3, Washington had reached Princeton.
+After a brief battle, the British there were decisively defeated, and a substantial number of the garrison under the command of Mawhood was captured.
+With their third defeat in ten days, Cornwallis' superior, General William Howe, ordered the army to withdraw from southern New Jersey and nearly back to New York.
 This they did, leaving forward positions at New Brunswick.
 Washington moved his army to Morristown for winter quarters.

 Legacy

-The battle was commemorated on April 21, 1789 with a triumphal arch erected on the bridge over the Assunpink Creek during George Washington's reception at Trenton on his way to his first inauguration.
+The battle was commemorated on April 21, 1789, with a triumphal arch erected on the bridge over the Assunpink Creek during George Washington's reception at Trenton on his way to his first inauguration.

-In 1792, American artist, John Trumbull, painted the full-length portrait of Washington, General George Washington at Trenton, showing him after the day's battle standing south of the bridge over the Assunpink Creek.
+In 1792, American artist John Trumbull painted the full-length portrait of Washington, General George Washington at Trenton, showing him after the day's battle standing south of the bridge over the Assunpink Creek.